Army & Navy Stores (United Kingdom): History

 By 1876, the business had again outgrown its premises.
 They leased more of the distillery from Vickers, closed their warehouse in Johnson Place moving to a new location at Ranelagh Road in Pimlico.
 The business was now offering a banking department to its members, and had negotiated an option on the site as part of the lease deal at Victoria Street.
 This option was taken up in 1878, allowing for the purchase of part of the Victoria Street premises.
 A refreshments room was added to the store for its growing customer base.
 The store also expanded internationally by opening offices in Paris and Leipzig.

 The business continued to expand, and in 1881 the society purchased the remaining distillery and associated buildings.
 In the following months departments were opened covering the entire site.
 In addition, warehousing was moved to Tooley Street in Westminster, with the Pimlico site now operating as a manufacturing centre for tailoring and printing.
 Printing had been carried out in-house since 1877.
 Further workshop space was purchased in Johnson Street, and offices in Howick Place were converted into selling space.
 By this time the business had added furniture sales and an estate agency to its operations.

 The society continued to grow, so new locations were added.
 In 1890 stores were opened in Plymouth, and Bombay, India, while in 1891 a further store was opened in Karachi.
 This Indian adventure continued with stores opening in Calcutta in 1900, while stores in New Delhi, Shimla and Ranchi were opened in the 1930s.

-The society still continued to expand in London, erecting a new preserved provisions factory in Coburg Road, and purchasing more property along Victoria Street.
+The society continued to expand in London, erecting a new preserved provisions factory in Coburg Road, and purchasing more property along Victoria Street.
 The society offered an enormous illustrated price list which could be ordered by phone.

-The First World War saw trade suffer badly, but this was supplanted in part by a contract from the War Office.
-After the war, the society was hit by strikes by its staff, but it continued to develop its Victoria Street site and by 1922 a new frontage had been added.
+The First World War saw trade suffer badly, but this was substituted in part by a contract from the War Office.
+After the war, the society was affected by strikes by its staff, but it continued to develop its Victoria Street site and by 1922 a new frontage had been added.

 The last surviving member of the original board, Captain Ernest Lewis, died on 3 April 1926.
 He was joint managing director and treasurer until he retired in July 1914 after 43 years with the society.
 One of his sons was Donald Swain Lewis, senior officer, who died in the Royal Flying Corps in 1916.